gdsports/howsmyssl/README.md

 ESP8266.
 The root CA certificate for the WiFi1010 (WiFiNINA) and ATWINC1500 (WiFi101)and must be loaded using the WiFi101/WiFiNINA Firmware/Certificates
 Updater.

+## Library Dependencies

+All can be installed using the IDE library manager.

+ArduinoJson, WiFiNINA, WiFi101